 Have you ever wondered what it takes to be a raptor?
 Soar the world with them through the seasons!
 Learn what it takes to migrate, survive the winter cold, nest in the spring, and swap in a whole new set of feathers as you get up close and personal with the birds at The Raptor Center in this brand new camp!

 Carpenter Nature Center Camp

 Eco-Navigators Raptor Camp

-Spend time at Carpenter Nature Center (CNC) and The Raptor Center learning about amazing birds of prey.
-Observe raptors in the wild while you hike at CNC, meet some of The Raptor Center's education birds, observe raptor care, and learn about the process of rehabilitating an injured bird of prey.
-Transportation to The Raptor Center is provided.
+(Ages 11+) Spend a day at CNC and the Raptor Center at the University of MN learning about amazing birds of prey.
+On day one learn raptor basics, play predator-prey games, and observe raptors in the wild while you hike at CNC.
+Spend day two at the Raptor Center meeting their birds, observing raptor care and learning about the process of rehabilitating an injured bird of prey.
+Transportation to the Raptor Center is provided.

 Register: CNC or call 651-437-4359